 The enrolment policy of St. Colman’s National School is set out in accordance with the provisions of the Education Act (1998).
 The Board of Management trusts that by so doing parents will be assisted in relation to enrolment matters.
 The Chairperson of the Board of Management and the School Principal will be happy to clarify any further matters arising from this policy.

 St. Colman’s National School is a Catholic National School for boys and girls under the patronage of the Catholic Bishop of Galway, Kilmacduagh and Kilfenora and is situated in New Quay.
 The school aims to promote the full and harmonious development of all pupils: cognitive, intellectual, physical, cultural, moral and spiritual, including a living relationship with God and other people and promotes a Christian philosophy of life.

-There are 4 teachers including a teaching principal, a learning support teacher/resource teacher for children with special needs.
-The school caters for pupils from approximately age 4 years to 12 years in classes from Junior Infants to Sixth Class.
+New Quay is a 2 teacher school with a visiting SET Teacher.
+The school caters for pupils from age 4 years to 12 years in classes from Junior Infants to Sixth Class.

 The school is subject to The Education Act (1998), The Education Welfare Act (2000), and takes account of The Education for Persons with Special Education Needs Act (2004) and all relevant equality legislation.
 St. Colman’s National School follows the curricular programmes laid down by the Department of Education and Science which may be amended from time to time in accordance with Sections 9 and 30 of the Education Act (1998).

 Within the context and parameters of Department of Education and Science regulations and programmes, the rights of the Patron as set out in the Education Act (1998) and the funding and resources available the enrolment policy of St. Colman’s National School supports the principles of: –